csukuangfj/kfj-vim/readme.md

 ## Git wrapper
  - tpope/vim-fugitive
  - `Git someCommand` is equivalent to `git someCommand`
- - `:Gwrite` is equivalent to `git add %`, i.e., to stage the currennt file
+ - `:Gwrite` is equivalent to `git add %`, i.e., to stage the current file
  - `:Gread` is equivalent to `git checkout HEAD %`, i.e., to discard the changes of the current file in the working directory
  - `:Gremove` is equivalent to `git rm %`